 Carotid arteries are the major arteries in the neck that supply blood to the brain.
 Plaque can build up inside the arteries, over time, narrowing or blocking the blood vessels.
 This condition is called carotid artery disease.
 Carotid artery disease can cause blood clots, warning signs called transient ischemic attacks (TIAs), and strokes.

 RAF & VIVA can perform tests to help your doctor diagnose the condition, including carotid duplex ultrasound, CT scan and CT angiography, magnetic resonance angiography, and angiography.

 Lifestyle changes and medications are often prescribed as the first line of treatment.
 However, carotid artery disease that is severe or has progressed may require surgery.

-Peripheral arterial disease (PAD) is also known as peripheral vascular disease.
+Evaluation & Treatment Peripheral arterial disease (PAD) is also known as peripheral vascular disease.
 It is a relatively common condition that can result from clogged or narrowed arteries.
-One symptom of PAD is claudication, a pain or weakness in the legs while walking.
+One symptom of PAD is claudication, pain or weakness in the legs while walking.
 If left untreated, PAD can cause significant leg pain and eventually gangrene, requiring amputation.

 The interventional radiologists and vascular surgeons at VIVA offer simple, painless tests to diagnose PAD.
 The most important test is called the ankle-brachial index (ABI).